Pallet Racking in DRC: Types and Uses for Mining, FMCG and Bonded Warehouses

 Five Rack Types We Specify for DRC Warehouses

-• Push-back racking – LIFO high-density storage for FMCG operators such as the Bralima and Bracongo brewery distribution chains, where SKU count is moderate and dispatch lane efficiency is the priority.
+- Push-back racking – combines high storage density with improved pallet accessibility for FMCG operators such as the Bralima and Bracongo brewery distribution chains, where SKU count is moderate and dispatch lane efficiency is the priority.

 For a side-by-side breakdown of those configurations on a Nairobi reference build, see our Kenya pallet racking types and applications guide.
 The DRC angle in this post is the country-specific spec: corridor logistics, coating, anchorage and customs paperwork.
 Mining-operations use cases sit on our DRC warehouse and racking for mining and industrial operations post.